Key to Aromatherapy

 Many people who use Essential Oils do not seem to be aware of the “secret” of how to determine which Oil(s) to use.
 Often an Oil is chosen theoretically only, which is quite inappropriate.

-The question is always: Which are the correct Essential Oils to use for the Massage, Bath, Inhalation or Perfume treatment?
+These are always the two Key questions: Which are the correct Essential Oil(s) to use for the Massage, Bath, Inhalation or Perfume treatment?
+And, if more than one Oil is used, in what proportions should the Oils be formulated?

 The answer is: After choosing good candidates which seem theoretically correct because the known healing properties of these Oils match the person’s needs; and after screening out the Oils that might be unsafe for that person (please see our page on Safety Precautions);